arfaamr/GameJam2023-AssetCreation/README.md

 This part is about modelling several elements in order to create a 3D environment.
 It should contain: One surface (not exceeding 10x10x10, and 2-4 other ornamental elements (although you can add more!).

-#### Details about the event:
+You can find some asset and scene examples in the repo folder.

-Date: July 17th - July 23rd\
+#### 2. Submission:
-Time: Opens 12:00 AM July 17th, submissions will be accepted until 11:59 PM July 23rd\
+Please fork this repo and include all submission files.
+Only forked repos will be evaluated.\
-Software: Blender (or any other 3D software of your choice)
+Submissions will be accepted until 11:59 PM on July 23rd.

 #### Submission elements:
    - One file per asset for part 1, to be named part1_assetX (replace X with 1, 2, 3, etc for any assets)